Latest – Webinars, events and stories

 The future belongs to digital PCRInternal and external experts share insights into how digital PCR brings accuracy and precision to molecular measurements, and how the new QIAcuity nanoplate dPCR can become a reality for every lab in the future.

-QIAcuity goes on(line)To keep you connected with the QIAcuity developments during the pandemic, we are incorporating interactive multi-session activities with live webinars and pre-recorded videos.
-Balance your quarantine playlist with some of these useful online content.
+QIAcuity goes on(line)To keep you connected with the QIAcuity developments during these challenging times, we are offering interactive multi-session activities with live in-house webinars or presenting at various virtual events.
+Talk to us wherever you are, whatever the time.